-The Great South West Sustainable Communities Fund is split across two fund areas:
+The Great South West Sustainable Communities Fund is divided into two separate fund areas as below:

-- Portland – Bolwarra, Cape Bridgewater, Cape Nelson, Cashmore, Curries, Gorae, Heywood, Narrawong, Portland, Tarragal, Trewalla, Tyrendarra
+Bolwarra, Cape Bridgewater, Cape Nelson South, Cashmore, Curries, Gorae, Heywood, Narrawong, Portland, Tarragal, Trewalla, Tyrendarra

-- Yambuk/Codrington – Aringa, Codrington, Crossley, Killarney, Kirkstall, Koriot, Orford, Port Fairy, Rosebrook, St Helens, Toolong, Tower Hill, Yambuk
+Aringa, Codrington, Crossley, Killarney, Kirkstall, Koroit, Orford, Port Fairy, Rosebrook, St Helens, Toolong, Tower Hill, Yambuk

 Who Can Apply

-Not-for-profit community groups (NFPs) which operate in or provide benefits to the abovementioned communities, and are proposing projects that meet the eligibility and selection criteria are encouraged to apply.
+Not-for-profit community groups (NFPs) which operate in the abovementioned Communities, and are proposing projects that meet the eligibility and selection criteria are encouraged to apply.

 A not-for-profit organisation is an organisation that is not operating for the profit or gain (either direct or indirect) of its individual members.